masseygeo/GrainPy/docs/roadmap/contributions.rst

 Contributions
 =============

-It is very much hoped that users of GrainPy will suggest new functionalities by either...
+It is very much hoped that users of GrainPy will suggest improvements and/or new functionalities by one of two methods:

-1. `creating a new issue on Github <https://github.com/masseygeo/GrainPy/issues/new>`_
+1. Simply `create a new issue <https://github.com/masseygeo/GrainPy/issues/new>`_ with the appropriate 'label' on Github.

+      **...OR...**

-2. Personally contributing to the coding...
+2. Personally contributing to the coding using a fork...

 ::